franciscorafart/learning-notes/comptia/a+/external-QA.md

     Failing Inverter => Feeds the backlight

 - Q: If Webcam doesn't work on a video conferencing software, what is the first step?
-A: Close other video softwawre and retry (before plug-unplug camera and checking driver)
+A: Close other video softwawre and retry (before plug-unplug camera and checking driver).
+Only one software can use webcam at a time.

 - Q: Replace Motherboard of PC with Intel Core i7-11700K processor.
-Whcih CPU socket should the replacement motherboard have?
+Which CPU socket should the replacement motherboard have?
 A: LGA 1200.
 Used in 10 and 11th generation Intel Core processors.

 LGA 1150 => Used on 4th generation